-NOTE: The following is the text presented at TCC-2 (2025).
-Inputs from TCC will be provided to the Panel for further discussions.

 Capacity Development Programme

 1. Purpose and scope

 1.1 The WMO Capacity Development Programme (CD Programme) is a cross-cutting, strategic programme that enables all WMO Members to strengthen their capacity to implement the full value-chain of providing high-quality, fit-for-purpose meteorological, climatological, hydrological, and related environmental services.
 The purpose of the CD Programme is to identify and secure the necessary support for capacity development activities at national, regional and global levels so that Members can contribute to, and participate effectively and efficiently in, the implementation of WMO Programmes and collaboration activities, and ultimately support national sustainable development and advance the benefits for the global community.